|Student Rating:||3.5 / 5|

 Other Notable Features: $20 Good Standing Reward after each account anniversary for up to 5 years, complimentary DashPass membership for three months, free credit score

-The new Chase Freedom Student card is the bank’s first offering for college students, and it is designed to impart good credit habits and encourage financial health in young adults.
-New credit cardholders can use the new card to build their credit without paying an annual fee.
+The Chase Freedom Student credit card is the bank’s first offering for college students, and it is designed to impart good credit habits and encourage financial health in young adults.
+New credit cardholders can use the card to build their credit without paying an annual fee.
 The rewards earning scheme is not the best among student cards, but it is still a good way to bring in a little extra cash back.

 Plus, the Freedom Student card is part of the Chase Ultimate Rewards family and can serve as an introduction to one of the most valuable rewards programs.
 Freedom Student cardholders will enjoy the flexible redemption options available in the Ultimate Rewards portal and can even transfer their points to another Ultimate Rewards card if they qualify down the line.